rubocop/rspec-style-guide/README.md

 week or month by month.
 With that said, as the standard changes this guide is meant to be able to change with it.

-* Do not leave a line return after a context or describe.
-It makes the code more difficult to read for no reason.
+* Do not leave line returns after `context` or `describe` descriptions.
+It does not make the code any easier to read and lowers the value of logical chunks.

     ```Ruby
     # bad